lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 [__Flutter is awesome__](https://flutter.dev/) for creating mobile apps for Android and iOS...
 The programming language is modern [__(Dart)__](https://dart.dev/), the debugging tools are excellent [__(VSCode and Dart DevTools)__](https://flutter.dev/docs/development/tools/vs-code).

-That's why we have selected Flutter for creating the __[Android and iOS Companion App](https://github.com/lupyuen/pinetime-companion/tree/bloc)__ for __[PineTime Smart Watch](https://wiki.pine64.org/index.php/PineTime)__: For updating firmware, syncing date/time, pushing mobile notifications, controlling your smart home gadgets, ... and so much more!
+That's why we have selected Flutter for creating the open source __[Android and iOS Companion App](https://github.com/lupyuen/pinetime-companion/tree/bloc)__ for __[PineTime Smart Watch](https://lupyuen.github.io/pinetime-rust-mynewt/articles/pinetime)__: For updating firmware, syncing date/time, pushing mobile notifications, controlling your smart home gadgets, ... and so much more!

 In the previous article _["Convert Go to Flutter and Dart for PineTime Companion App"](https://lupyuen.github.io/pinetime-rust-mynewt/articles/companion)_ we have built a technical functional (barely human) app that sends Bluetooth Low Energy commands to PineTime.
 Today we'll recode the app so that it's more human-friendly.